joelhawksley/identity/components/slides.md

 ---

+# [fit] Testing

+^ Right now, our main way of exercising our view code is through controller tests set up to render views.

+---

 # [fit] 6s

 ^ In our test suite, it takes six seconds to run a single controller test locally, not including setup.